SabrinaPL/1dv610-L3/README.md

 * Delete functionality - deleting photos from the app.
 * Commenting on photos and viewing other users photo galleries.
 * AI photo editing assistant (for pro photo editing tips).
-* Displaying of the filtered photo in the photo gallery (in this early version the filtered photo is displayed in the editor modal).
 * Save functionality - drawing of filtered photos to a canvas element, which will enable saving of edited photo.
 * Improved UX/UI-design.